 The NRPA Directors School is an exclusive two-year professional development opportunity that prepares new and potential park and recreation directors to be effective leaders.
-Students who complete the program will leave with the knowledge and confidence to face emerging challenges, improve operations and maximize positive impact on their communities.
+Students who complete the program will leave with the knowledge and confidence to navigate emerging challenges, improve operations and maximize positive impact on their communities.

 Year One Students

 Year one students must first apply, then register for the school.

 Registration is now full.

 Year Two Students

 Only students who have completed year one can register for year two.

 Ten year-one student and ten year-two student scholarships are available through the generosity of The Toro Company and The Toro Foundation.

 Application deadline: April 30, 2021